eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### allowImportNamePattern

 This is a string option.
 Inverse of `importNamePattern`, this option allows imports that matches the specified regex pattern .
 So it restricts all imports from a module, except specified allowed patterns.

+Note: `allowImportNamePattern` cannot be used in combination with `importNamePattern`.

 ```json
 "no-restricted-imports": ["error", {